kartonfarkas/api_docs/source/integrations/automation_center/node_registering_your_service.rst

    our graphic designer.

 Based on this information, the Automation Center team will add your service and notify you when it is available.
-During development time, the new node will be available only for you, and you can test before it is released to the customers.
+During development time, the new node will be available only for you and you can test before it is released to the customers.